elifayg/ad302-fall2025/README.md

 I have many friends from CmpE and I told them this homework.
 They suggested me to implement a fancy algorithm: Tower of Hanoi.
 I explored that algorithm and I love the logic.
 Therefore, I decided to implement this.
 However, because it is hard to write, my friends studying CmpE helped me.

-Love my all friends from CmpE <3333
+Thanks to my all friends from CmpE :)